 What does system hardening mean?

-Since highly sensitive company information and personal data are processed and stored on IT systems, the systems must be subjected to special protective measures.
+Since highly sensitive information of a company as well as personal data is processed and stored on IT systems, the systems used must be subjected to special protective measures.

-Common IT systems with operating systems such as Microsoft Windows or Linux are configured by their manufacturer’s perspective for the broadest possible compatibility and feature set.
-The systems are therefore equipped with potentially vulnerable, but often unused components.
+Common operating systems such as Microsoft Windows, Windows Server or Linux are configured by their manufacturers for the greatest possible compatibility and the broadest possible feature set.
+The systems are therefore equipped with potentially vulnerable components.

-This means that operating systems do not have restrictive security configurations by default.
-It is precisely these often unused and unconfigured functionalities that attackers such as hackers frequently exploit as an attack vector.
+In other words, by default, operating systems do not have restrictive security configurations applied.
+It is these often unused and unconfigured functionalities that attackers such as hackers often exploit as an attack vector.

 What threats exist